buildkite/docs/pages/pipelines/hosted_agents/linux.md

 Git mirror caching can be enabled on the cluster's cache volumes settings page.
 Once enabled, the Git mirror cache will be used for all hosted jobs in that cluster.
 A separate cache volume will be created for each repository.

+<%= image "hosted-agents-git-mirror.png", width: 1760, height: 436, alt: "Hosted agents git mirror setting displayed in the Buildkite UI" %>

+### Container cache

+The container cache can be used to cache Docker images between builds.

+Container caching can be enabled on the cluster's cache volumes settings page.
+Once enabled, a container cache will be used for all hosted jobs in that cluster.
+A separate cache volume will be created for each pipeline.

-<%= image "hosted-agents-cache-settings.png", width: 1760, height: 436, alt: "Job groups displayed in the Buildkite UI" %>
+<%= image "hosted-agents-container-cache.png", width: 1760, height: 436, alt: "Hosted agents container cache setting displayed in the Buildkite UI" %>